Strijd/home.assighments/README.md

 #client will be created under /tmp directory on the host that is running ansible

 JENKINS
 ==========
-jenkins is nested on ci server.
-Connection is availabe only via vpn.
+hostname/tag: raid-ci-server - nested under the public subnet to allow webhook from github.
-Once connected, you can login to ci server ```http://10.100.1.132:8080```.
+Once connected via the vpn,  you can login to ci server ```http://10.100.1.111:8080```.
 Note: creds will be sent via separate email

 WEBSITE
 ==========
-Running on same ci server as a docker container.
-#to be contenued
+hostname/tag: raid-web-server. running simple ningix server